 Numbers vary, but some estaimates reveal that as many as 2 million bicycles are stolen each year in the United States.
 Along with preventing theft, safety is a big concern for parents.
 Work with your local police department to host a bike safety rodeo.
 Plan fun games for the kids and parents.
 Maybe serve hot dogs and chips to encourage more families to turn out.
 While officers explain the rules of the road to the kids, find a way for parents to register the bicycles from their household.
 Here are three ways to gather information at the event:

 - Provide someone to engrave the name and address on the frame.

-- Walk parents through online registration at one of the national databases like The National Bike Registry or My Stolen Bike.
+- Walk parents through online registration at one of the national databases like The National Bike Registry.
 Bicycle owners will need the serial number, description of the bike, name, and contact info to register.